etingof/snmpsim/README.txt

 Listening at UDP/IPv4 endpoints: 127.0.0.1:1161
 Listening at UDP/IPv6 endpoints: [::1]:1161
-...
+Listening at UNIX domain socket endpoints: /tmp/snmpsimd-socket ...

 An unprivileged port is chosen in this example to avoid running as root.

-At this point you can run you favorite SNMP Manager to talk to either of the two simulated devices.
-For instance, to talk to simulated Linux box over SNMP v2:
+At this point you can run you favorite SNMP Manager to talk to either of the two simulated devices through whatever transport you prefer.
+For instance, to talk to simulated Linux box over SNMP v2 through UDP over IPv4 run:

 $ snmpwalk -On -v2c -c '@linux/1.3.6.1.2.1/127.0.0.1@public' localhost:1161 .1.3.6
 .1.3.6.1.2.1.2.2.1.1.1 = INTEGER: 1